 The standardized test deadlines

 These standardized test deadlines serve another purpose for you and your child.
 That is test preparation.
-Even if your child is a whiz at taking standardized tests, make sure that she does at least three practice tests in the months and weeks before the actual test.
-The last practice test should be administered by you to closely resemble the actual test conditions including timing.
+Even if your child is a whiz at taking standardized tests, make sure she does at least three practice tests in the months and weeks before the test.
+The last practice test should be administered by you to closely resemble the actual test conditions, including timing.
 With this kind of advance preparation your child will be confident and relaxed on the day of the actual test.
 This should ensure the best possible test results.

 The financial aid deadline